 A twice-monthly safe and open gathering for parents and caregivers to provide support and sharing of parental roles, problem solving, and idea sharing.
 The Social Connections Support Group includes mutual self-help, shared leadership, and family support while strengthening protective factors and social networks.
 All groups and discussions are parent-led and light refreshments are provided.

 Nutrition classes designed for adults offer hands-on cooking using healthy recipes and affordable ingredients.
 Participants receive take-home groceries after each class and graduation cooking tools, including a cookbook, knife, and cutting board.
 Classes run weekly for 6 weeks.

 Check out this video created by DIFRC’s Community Program Coordinator for more information on Cooking Matters!

 Each month a traditional art/craft project is showcased; previous culture nights have featured holiday ornaments, dreamcatcher making, and shawl making.
 Materials and light snacks are provided to support continued cultural knowledge and traditions.
 Children ages 6 and up can participate in craft making.
-2017 Culture Night activities including leather pouches (January), beaded earrings (February), shawl fringing (April), and Storytelling (May).
+2017 Culture Night activities include leather pouches (January), beaded earrings (February), shawl fringing (April), and Storytelling (May).
 Follow our Facebook page to hear when future topics are announced!

 Native Youth Empowerment Program

-The Native Youth Empowerment Program is a summer program open to youth ages 13-17 and is designed to build skills for success in the areas of identity and self-esteem, communication, problem-solving, and responsibility while walking in two worlds.
+The Native Youth Empowerment Program is a program open to youth ages 13-17 and is designed to build skills for success in the areas of identity and self-esteem, communication, problem-solving, and responsibility while walking in two worlds.
 Traditional cultural and physical activities are included to support physical, emotional, mental, and spiritual wellness.
-(Location and dates to be announced in May 2017.)
+Future programs TBD.